Side-Quest-Shenanigans/group-project/README.md

 - Host the project with Vercel.
 - Create the homepage.
 - Fetch data from an API with accurate game information and display it in the correct format on the homepage.
-- Develop a category page with filters to organize and display games based on user preferences.
+- Develop a category page with filters to organise and display games based on user preferences.

 ## MVP 2